AyeCode/events-for-geodirectory/readme.txt

 == Changelog ==

+= 2.0.0.13 =
+* Weekend starts on Saturday - CHANGED
+* Remove paginaton when an event filter is changed - FIXED

 = 2.0.0.12 =
 * Events spanning multiple days not shown for new sort time spans - FIXED